sebastianhuus/sebastianhuus/README.md

 Also been tampering with automation and macro programming for work, with the end goal of automating all those tiresome mouse clicks!

-The first major goal is to automate generation of Azure/AD Auth tokens and temporary passwords for setting up new enterprise machines.
+[x] ~~The first major goal is to automate generation of Azure/AD Auth tokens and temporary passwords for setting up new enterprise machines.~~
+We did it boys.
+Friendship ended with AHK, new best friend is Selenium😎

 Then I'll see if I can automate device assignment and stock locations.